magnuskahr/P2P-Eksamensnoter/Mobile Ad-hoc Networks and Wireless Sensor Networks.md

 #### DSDV

-Destination Sequence Distance Vector.
-Is a great name, am I right?
-It is the first protocol we are gonna look at though, and it is proactive!
+So the first: Destination Sequence Distance Vector is proactive!

 > * **DSDV**
 > * Proactive